Skip to Content

 Portrait image of a sliced duck breast being covered in plum sauce from a ladle

-I think it is a beautiful meat, it has so much flavour and versatility, it is also sadly underrated.
+I think it is a beautiful meat, it has so much flavour and versatility, and it is also very underused.

 Oh yeah, burgers, I make duck burgers too.